 Upon detecting the collision notification, the listener immediately alerts the transmitting interface, which then suspends the transmission (other transmitters around, such as T1, do not suspend their transmissions because they are correlating with their respective receivers' signature, not R's).
-The correctly-aborted transmitter backs off as prescribed in 802.11.
-Other backlogged nodes in the vicinity take up this opportunity to transmit; if no other node transmits, the same transmitter may resume the transmission.
+The correctly aborted transmitter backs off as prescribed in 802.11.
+Other backlogged nodes in the vicinity take up this opportunity to transmit; if no other node transmits, the same transmitter may resume the transmission of the aborted frame.

-2.3 Packet Resumption and Acknowledgment
+C. Packet Resumption and Acknowledgment

 Under CSMA/CN, the transmitter does not retransmit the entire aborted packet.
-Instead, it resumes transmission from byte $B{re}$ , where $B{re}$ indicates the maximum in-sequence byte received correctly by the receiver.
-The value of $B{re}$ can be estimated because the receiver takes a constant time to detect the collision after its occurrence, responds with a fixed size collision notification after SIFS interval, and the transmitter detects the notification signature in a constant time.
+Instead, it resumes transmission from byte $B{\rm re}$, where $B{\rm re}$ indicates the maximum in-sequence byte received correctly by the receiver. $B{\rm re}$ can be estimated because the receiver takes a constant time to detect the collision after its occurrence, responds with a fixed-size collision notification after SIFS interval, and the transmitter detects the notification signature in a constant time.
 Other remaining propagation delays are constant as well.
-Suppose the transmitter receives a notification while transmitting byte $B{now}$ .
-Then the estimate of $B{re} = B{now} - B{out}$ bytes, where $B{out}$ is determined based on the transmission bitrate.
-For example, in our design, collision detection takes time equivalent to 20 bytes.
-The time for notification signature of 20 bytes using BPSK over 20 MHz bandwidth is $8\mu$ s.
-So the turnaround time for notification including the SIFS interval of $10\mu s$ would be $18\mu s$ .
-This corresponds to 122 bytes at 54 Mbps.
-Including the collision detection overhead of 20 bytes, a conservative estimate of $B{out}$ would be 150 bytes.
-Hence, if a sender is transmitting a 1500 byte packet and aborts transmission at 751th ( $B{now}$ ) byte, it will retransmit from 601th ( $B{re}$ ) byte.
-Once the packet is transmitted, the CSMA/CN receiver responds with an ACK when the packet is received correctly.
+Suppose the transmitter receives a notification while transmitting byte B{now} .
+Then, the estimate of $B{\rm re} = B{\rm now} - B{\rm out}$ bytes, where $B{\rm out}$ is determined based on the transmission bit rate.
+For example, in our design, collision detection takes time equivalent to 20 B. The time for notification signature of 20 B using BPSK over 20-MHz bandwidth is 8 μ s.
+Thus, the turnaround time for notification including the SIFS interval of 10 μ s would be 18 μ s.
+This corresponds to 122 B at 54 Mb/s.
+Including the collision detection overhead of 20 B, a conservative estimate of B{out} would be 150 B. Hence, if a sender is transmitting a 1500-B packet and aborts transmission at the 751th (B{now}) byte, it will resume from the 601st (B{re}) byte.
+Once the packet is transmitted, the CSMA/CN receiver responds with an ACK when it is received correctly.
 However, unlike 802.11 ACK frame, CSMA/CN ACK is simply a signature.
 If no ACK signature returns from the receiver, the transmitter times out and retransmits the entire packet.

 We believe CSMA/CN is a simple approach to wireless medium access control.
-The following two pseudo codes capture the core flow of operations under CSMA/CN.
+The following two pseudocodes capture the core flow of operations under CSMA/CN.